Diversity and inclusion

 Lesbian, gay, bisexual, transgender, intersex and queer services

-Our dedicated LGBTIQ project coordinator helps members of the community with City matters and is consulted during policy development.
+Our dedicated LGBTIQ project coordinator helps members of the community with City of Sydney matters and is consulted during policy development.

-We also work with a range of external organisations, such as the state government and not-for-profit organisations, to bring services to the LGBTIQ community.
-We work closely with ACON and NSW Police.
+We also work with a range of external organisations, such as the state government and not-for-profit organisations, to bring services to the LGBTIQ communities.
+We work closely with ACON and the NSW Police Force.

 People with disability